 10 Things To Know Before You Visit Windsor Castle

 1.)
 Try to buy your tickets in advance (unless you have some special deal or voucher).
 It’s not cheaper to buy them at the door and the queue is so much longer if you don’t buy them in advance.
-You can get them from the official Windsor Castle website here.
+You can get them by booking your Windsor Castle entry tickets, here.

 3.)
 You can’t take photographs in the State Apartments or St George’s Chapel (though you’ll wish you could – they’re impressive!)

 4.)
-If you want to see the changing of guards, plan to be in Windsor Castle for 11 am.
+If you want to see the changing of guards, plan to be in Windsor Castle at 11 am.

 5.)
 You’ll have to go through airport-style security checks, so leave enough time in your plans to do this – especially if you visiting in peak summer months where the queues are longer (and especially so if you haven’t bought your tickets in advance).

 6.)
 You get to visit again for free for up to 1 year after your initial visit.
-The tickets is essentially a 2 for 1!
+The ticket is essentially a 2 for 1!